Lesson Plan - Get It!

 In the United States, some of the main ways Christians celebrate Easter is by attending church, singing hymns, sharing Easter dinner with family and friends, and giving gifts (like Easter lilies or chocolate-covered eggs or Easter bunnies).

-In Kenya, which is in Eastern Africa, Easter is celebrated by Christians in some similar ways.
+In Africa, Easter is celebrated by Christians in some similar ways.
 There is a meal with family, worship in church, singing, and more.
-You can read Easter in Kenya, by Elizabeth Karanja for Compassion, to learn more and see photos of a family celebrating together.
+You can read Easter In Africa - How We Celebrate It Over Here, by Antony Njoroge for East Africa Travel Tips, to learn more.

 Maybe you're wondering...what about the Easter bunny and Easter eggs?